mathieuHa/GEHackatonApp/Advanced Manufacturing challenge/README.md

 More info: http://www.stelia-aerospace.com/en/stelia-aerospace/p10-group/

 ## What is the challenge?
 Stelia main activity is to produce Elementary Parts (EP) to be assembled in workpackages of aircraft production programs.
 One workpackage can involve more than 6000 different EP references.
-A sequence of 5 activities are involved in EP preparation cycles, each with a specific delivery milestone date:
+A sequence of 5 activities (steps) are involved in EP preparation cycles, each with a specific delivery milestone date:

 1.	**Design** Designing the definition of the reference (performed by Stelia) - “date_reception_OMP""
 2.	**Manufacturing / Engineering** Preparation of the industrialization file for the reference (performed by Stelia) - “date_transmission_proc”
 3.	**Procurement** Purchasing the reference from the supplier (performed by Stelia) - “date_affectation”
-4.	**Industrialization** Industrialization by the supplier (performed by Stelia suppliers) – “date_reelle_livraison_indus”
+4.	**Industrialization** Industrialization by the supplier (performed by Stelia's suppliers) – “date_reelle_livraison_indus”
-5.	**Production** Production of the reference by the supplier (performed by Stelia suppliers) - "date_liberation"
+5.	**Production** Production of the reference by the supplier (performed by Stelia's suppliers) - "date_liberation"

 This challenge is about on time delivery (OTD) management.
-Stelia would strongly benefit from new tools and services to improve the accuracy of Elementary Parts preparation schedules.
+A variety of unforeseen situations can alter the scheduled operations plan (errors or delays).
+Also sometimes the priorization strategy for an activity can be in contradiction with the strategy for next activity.

-Each EP requires a different processing time depending on its geometrical complexity.
-The geometrical complexity is measured with an index (code_filiere).
+Stelia would strongly benefit from new tools and services to improve the accuracy of its operations schedules and raise alerts when the the schedule needs to be revised.

 You can choose between two problematics:
-1. **Basic** Build a model to estimate the EP references preparation duration.
+1. **Basic** Build a model to estimate the EP references total cycle duration forecast.
 2. **Advanced** Build a tool to compute the optimal EP preparation schedule.
 This is a queue management optimization problem.
-Please note that to solve this advanced challenge you will need to use the kind of model built from the first sub-challenge (delay estimation model).

-## Basic - EP preparation milestone date forecast
+## Basic - EP total cycle duration forecast

 **Problem description**